 Herb teas and infusions are a pleasant way for many women to increase their liquid intake.
 Although many believe that some herbs can increase milk production, we do know that unless the baby empties the breast regularly and on cue that milk production will not reach its top potential.
 Excessive amounts of herb teas and infusions can be harmful to both mother and baby, so they should be used moderately and with caution.

-In the case of all beverages, the quantity and type of substances present (such as carbonation, sugar, stimulants, sweeteners, and colors) should be evaluated for the effects on both mother and child.
+In the case of all beverages, the quantity and type of substances present (such as carbonation, sugar, stimulants, sweeteners, and colours) should be evaluated for the effects on both mother and child.